ryrob30/mobile-services.en/help/android/messaging-main/messaging/in-apps-ts.md

  If you have completed all the requirements for In-App Messaging, but messages do not display, check the following items:

 * **Are you putting the new configuration and new SDK in the app?**

-  * Verify that the SDK is version 4.2 or higher and is correctly configured.
-For more information, see [View Hits](https://marketing.adobe.com/resources/help/en_US/mobile/bloodhound/view_hits.html) for a screen shot showing the SDK version.

   * Ensure that you have an [In-App Messaging](/help/android/messaging-main/messaging/messaging.md) section in your configuration (downloaded JSON file) or have a Messages remote endpoint, so that it can be retrieved from dynamic tag management.

-    >[!IMPORTANT]
-    >
-    >As of April 30, 2017, Adobe Bloodhound has been sunset.
-Starting on May 1, 2017, no additional enhancements and no additional Engineering or Adobe Expert Care support will be provided.

 * **My full screen message in Android is not showing up.
 I am using the correct SDK, configuration, and my triggers are being met.**